 What are uterine polyps?

-Uterine polyps are formed by the overgrowth of endometrial tissue.
-They are attached to the endometrium by a thin stalk or a broad base and extend inward into the uterus.
-The polyps may be round or oval, and range in size from a few millimeters (the size of a sesame seed) to a few centimeters (the size of a golf ball), or larger.
-There may be one or several polyps present.
+Uterine polyps form when there’s an overgrowth of endometrial tissue.
+The polyp attaches to the endometrium by a thin stalk or a broad base and extends into your uterus.
+Polyps may be round or oval and range in size from a few millimeters (the size of a sesame seed) to a few centimeters (the size of a golf ball) or larger.
+You may have one or several polyps present.